Introduction

 Management of pests and diseases:

 Some cover crops emit organic substances that aid in thwarting pests and illnesses.
-For instance, certain cover crops release compounds called allelopathic that prevent soil-borne illnesses and pests from growing.
-Cover crops also offer a home for helpful insects, birds, and other creatures that aid with biological pest management.
-Cover crops can reduce the demand for chemical pesticides by lowering insect and disease burdens.
+For instance, certain crops release compounds called allelopathic that prevent soil-borne diseases and pests from growing.
+Crops also offer a home for helpful insects, birds, and other creatures that aid with biological pest management.
+Crops can reduce the demand for chemical pesticides by lowering insect and disease burdens.

 Water management: